IceSmash2/manangos-TipBot/README.md

-The Ananos tip bot is intended for tipping small amounts on Reddit posts and replies.
+The Manangos tip bot is intended for tipping small amounts on Reddit posts and replies.